weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 to speak of the determinant of a linear operator, without having any basis in mind.

-9.38 Jacobians 1ff maps an open set E = R"into R", and iff is differen- tiable at a point x € E, the determinant of the linear operator f'(x) is called the Jacobian o ffat x.
+9.38 Jacobians 1ff maps an open set E = R"into R", and iff is differen- tiable at a point x  \in  E, the determinant of the linear operator f'(x) is called the Jacobian o ffat x.
 In symbols,

 93) Je(x) =det f(x).